 Transfers from California community colleges can fulfill the UC lower-division breadth and general-education (B/GE) requirements by completing the Intersegmental General-Education Transfer Curriculum (IGETC).
-Completion of IGETC will satisfy the lower-division B/GE requirements at UCSD for Earl Warren, Thurgood Marshall, or John Muir college only.
+Completion of IGETC will satisfy the lower-division B/GE requirements at UCSD for Earl Warren, Thurgood

+Marshall, or John Muir college only.
 Students who follow IGETC are welcome to apply to Eleanor Roosevelt or Revelle college.
 Courses completed prior to transfer will be applied toward the college's own lower-division requirements.
 Revelle students must also complete the remainder of the college's requirements.
 Students at Eleanor Roosevelt College must complete three academic quarters of the "Making of the Modern World" sequence in addition to the IGETC requirements.
-They must also complete the remainder of the college's general education requirements.
+They must also complete any of the college's general education requirements which can be met by transfer coursework.
+The college will make every effort to apply as much transfer coursework as possible.